-If you’re not a big fan of this kind of bar, you can have your wine in one of Malaga’s best place to eat, Bodega Bar El Pimpi.
-This place has the best Shrimp Russian Salad that I ever ate.
+If you’re not a big fan of this kind of bar, you can have your wine in one of Malaga’s best places to eat, Bodega Bar El Pimpi.
+This place has the best Shrimp Russian Salad that I have ever eaten.
 Please don’t forget to order it, ok?

-Bodega El Pimpi is an icon for the cultural and social life of Malaga.
-With walls filled with important client’s photos and huge barrels of wine, this place is not just for food and drink but also for photos.
-The decoration of this 18th century building is 100% inspired in Spanish culture.
+Bodega El Pimpi is an icon for Malaga’s cultural and social life .
+With walls filled with important clients’ photos and huge barrels of wine, this place is not just for food and drink but also photos.
+The decoration of this 18th-century building is 100% inspired by Spanish culture.
 So prepare yourself to see a lot of bullfighting and all.
-Some might not liked it, some might get offended or sad but it is part of their culture.
-I am personally 100% against bullfighting and everything related to animal suffering but what can I say?
+Some might not like it, some might get offended or sad, but it is part of their culture.
+I am personally 100% against bullfighting and everything related to animal suffering, but what can I say?
 I won’t impose my views.

 Just go there, introduce yourself and where you’re coming from and we’ll start a civil conversation.
 Show me your views and arguments, pro or against this.
 I’m all ears (eyes in this case, but you get the point).
 The space is yours.

 But back to the wine talk, shall we?

 Bodega El Pimpi is one of the best places to try the Sweet Wine produced in Málaga.
 The wine is made of Moscatel grapes and the local wine production dates back to when the Romans were there.
 The sweet and strong Malaga wine represents this city’s soul.
 And even tho I’m not a fan of sweet wine, this one is good.
 It is more to the Port wine family, so that’s why I liked it.
 Maybe you’ll love it, maybe you’ll hate it.
 But the truth is that after the 2nd or the 3rd one, you’ll be ordering the next all by yourself.

 2000 years ago, 1000 years ago, and now at the same time